Skip to main content

 Summary:

-This module is a two-part, 3-day residential field trip aiming to expose you to a range of farming types, businesses and systems, particularly those not common in the Reading area, to understand the commercial realities affecting the industry and to discuss current trends in farm practices across the UK.
-In addition, the field trip will facilitate understanding of abstract concepts and will motivate you by provoking interest and curiosity and by increasing student-student and student-lecturer social interaction.
-The skills developed are relevant for those interested to work in agriculture and the auxiliary businesses.
-This module is only available to BSc Agriculture and BSc Agricultural Business Management students.
+This module includes a two-part, 3-day residential field trip aiming to expose you to a range of farming types, businesses, and systems, particularly those not common in the Reading area, to understand the commercial realities affecting the industry and to discuss current trends in farm practices across the UK.

 Assessment Method: